Zegnat/browserext-merge-windows/README.md

 ## Usage

 **Right click on the web page** in the window, where you want to merge.
+The menu should show up when right-clicking anywhere on the webpage you have open.

 Context menu allowing the choice of exactly what window to merge with: